Types of Wi‑Fi Routers: The Ultimate Guide

 • Basic browsing and email: Entry-level routers should suffice.

-• Streaming and gaming: Look for routers with advanced QoS and higher speeds.
+• Streaming and gaming: Look for routers with advanced QoS and higher speeds; Wi‑Fi 7 options add MLO benefits.

-• Work from home: Consider routers with VPN support and reliable performance.
+• Work from home: Consider routers with VPN support, reliable performance, and strong security.

 Matching needs to router types and features